taylorhxu/taylorhxu.github.io/_posts/2015-01-26-stock-price-visualisation.md

 This app uses R's `quantmod` package, which detailed information can be found [here](http://www.quantmod.com/).

 The function of this application is very easy to understand.
-By entering a stock ticker symbol into the textbox, the application would plot a the stock price within the given date range.
+By entering a stock ticker symbol into the textbox, the application would plot the stock price within the given date range.

 By default, Stock Price Visualisation(SPV) displays the GS(Goldman Sachs) ticker.
 To check a different stock, type in a stock symbol that Yahoo finance will recognise.
 Some common symbols are GOOG (Google), AAPL (Apple).